This post may contain affiliate links. Please read our disclosure policy.

 Furthermore, it’s a versatile syrup.
 Yes, it’s often used on Arabic fried or baked desserts, but there’s more to it than that.

-Atir which is also known as simple syrup is used on many middle eastern desserts like kanafa, kunafa, chanafa, atayif, halawit el jibn, atayef, qatayif,
+Atir which is also known as blossom and rose water syrup is used on many middle eastern desserts like kanafa, kunafa, chanafa, atayif, halawit el jibn, atayef, qatayif,

 This thick simple sugar syrup pairs well with a large variety of desserts!